AI that helps you reflect, not one that learns from you

 Input/Output Logging

-Disabled - no prompts or responses logged
+Disabled.
+No prompts or responses logged

 Data Persistence